George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-calling-burst-code.md

 # Calling Burst-compiled code

 You can call Burst-compiled methods direct from managed code.
-Calling generic methods or methods whose declaring type is generic isn't supported, otherwise the rules as for [function pointers](csharp-function-pointers.md) apply.
+Calling generic methods or methods whose declaring type is generic isn't supported, otherwise the same rules as for [function pointers](csharp-function-pointers.md) apply.
 However, you don't need to worry about the extra boiler plate needed for function pointers.

 The following example shows a Burst-compiled utility class.
 Because it uses structs, it passes by reference per the [function pointer](csharp-function-pointers.md) rules.